On this page:

 - In two of these disputes, the WTO panel found the measure in question to be discriminatory, but recognised the importance of public health and of tobacco control

-- Another series of disputes in relation to Australia’s plain packaging laws, which do not involve claims of discrimination, is ongoing.
+- Another series of disputes in relation to Australia’s plain packaging laws, which do not involve claims of discrimination, found the measure in question not to be too trade restrictive to achieve its public health objectives and in compliance with the TRIPS agreement.

 A number of disputes concerning tobacco control measures have taken place in both the WTO and its predecessor, the General Agreement on Tariffs and Trade 1947.